purr-platform/purr1/documentation/overview.md

 ## How Does This Work?

-Each program in Canel.és begins by describing which language it's using:
+Each program in Purr begins by describing which language it's using:

 ```ruby
 #language <language-id>
 ```

-Here the `<language-id>` part describes a module ID that should be loaded by the Canel.és compiler to work with this module.
+Here the `<language-id>` part describes a module ID that should be loaded by the Purr compiler to work with this module.
 Currently, `<language-id>`s are Node module identifiers (path names), and describe a Node module that implements the Layer interface.

 Modules are compiled on-the-fly, so there are no intermediate files laying around.
-This is because Canel.és only does whole-program builds, rather than modular compilation.
+This is because Purr only does whole-program builds, rather than modular compilation.

 > **OPEN ISSUE**
-> It's not clear how modules in Canel.és could be dynamically linked at
+> It's not clear how modules in Purr could be dynamically linked at
 > this point, or even if that would be a good idea.
 Whole-program builds
 > are required for some of the features, and for the static analysis.

-All of the content after `#language <language-id>` is fed into the `compile` service of the Layer module, and the resulting AST is then further processed by the Canel.és compiler toolchain before being translated to an executable form.
+All of the content after `#language <language-id>` is fed into the `compile` service of the Layer module, and the resulting AST is then further processed by the Purr compiler toolchain before being translated to an executable form.